 At South Jersey Sports Acupuncture, we use Neurofunctional Acupuncture so you can feel better and heal faster.
-Neurofunctional Acupuncture uses detailed assessment, acupuncture and myofascial techniques to help the body adapt to it’s environment and the stresses put upon it.
+Neurofunctional acupuncture therapy uses detailed assessment, acupuncture, and myofascial techniques to help the body adapt to its environment and the stresses put upon it.
 When the body adapts, pain diminishes and performance is optimized.

 Injuries and stress cause the body to go into "fight or flight" mode.
 "Fight or flight" is also known as a sympathetic response.
 Sympathetic activity is controlled by the nervous system.
-Sympathetic activity can happen,
+Sympathetic activity can happen as follows:

-centrally, in the brain and spinal cord.
-It can also happen,
+Either centrally, in the brain and spinal cord, or

-locally, in the skin, blood vessels, nerves and muscles.
+Locally, in the skin, blood vessels, nerves and muscles, or

-Neurofunctional Acupuncture works by modulating the intensity of the nervous system response to injuries.
-Neurofunctional Acupuncture calms the brain.
-It also calms the local tissues which allows improved blood flow to the injured tissues.
+Neurofunctional acupuncture therapy works by modulating the intensity of the nervous system response to injuries.
+Neurofunctional acupuncture calms the brain.
+It also calms the local tissues, which allows improved blood flow to the injured tissues.
 On another level, neurofunctional acupuncture decreases the non-pleasant signals caused by an injury.
 It decreases them on three levels:

 When all of these areas are covered in a treatment, it changes our perception of pain in the brain and it speeds the process of healing.